kfrajer/kfrajer.github.src/README.md

 * Reference: https://gohugo.io/hosting-and-deployment/hosting-on-github/
 * To update any changes/commit in the submodule to be reflected in the main/master repo, run:
   `git submodule update --init --recursive`

-### To build the base image
-* Refer to .cicd.support/baseimage/README.md

 ### Semantic versioning
 * Semantic vesrioning track in .repo_version file (See below)